UNT athletic department has four cases of COVID-19

 The school elected to gradually bring the members of its football team back to campus for its offseason program.
 The group is paving the way for the remainder of the school’s athletes to return to campus later this summer.

-UNT expanded its testing beyond its football team on Monday, when the school tested a few members of its women's basketball team.
+UNT expanded its testing beyond its football team on Monday, when the school tested a few members of the women’s basketball team.

 A member of UNT’s staff checks the temperature of the person entering the facility and questions them about their health.
 Each person who completes the process receives a colored wristband when they complete the check-in.
 Wristband colors change daily to ensure that everyone participating in team activities has completed the process.